 What is Congenital Heart Disease?

 Congenital heart disease (CHD) is the term used to describe a number of different problems that affect how well the heart works.
-You can read more about how the heart works here.

 The word “congenital” means the problem occurs while the fetus is being formed, meaning the condition is present at birth.